 Cantonese Vocabulary For Family: Cantonese Family Tree

 Parents are the heart of every family.
 Traditionally, the father is the main provider and the head of the family, while the mother takes care of the household.
 But, in these modern times, women have proven their place in society, so many families in Hong Kong hire a maid to do the house chores while both parents are working.

 So, if you want to learn the Cantonese vocabulary for family related to parents, please refer to the words below:

 Children are expected to be respectful and obedient to their parents.
-Because parents want their children to succeed in life, they provide their children a quality education.
-So, if you want to learn Cantonese vocabulary for family related to children, create a room in your mind for these words:
+Because parents want their children to succeed in life, they provide their children with a quality education.
+So, if you want to learn Cantonese vocabulary for families related to children, create a room in your mind for these words:

 Just like what is written above, Cantonese culture is rooted in the Confucian belief – filial piety.
 Other family members respect Elders.
 This is also why sending grandparents to the home for the aged is not a practice in Cantonese culture.
 Elders are expected to be treated with respect, love, and kindness by the family for a lifetime.
 So, here’s the Cantonese vocabulary for family related to grandparents that you need to know.